Which of the following best defines an asset in accounting? | Study Prep in Pearson+

 1

 Step 1: Understand the definition of an asset in accounting.
-An asset is a resource owned or controlled by a company that is expected to provide future economic benefits.
+An asset is a resource controlled by an entity as a result of past events, and it is expected to provide future economic benefits to the entity.

-Step 2: Analyze the options provided in the question.
-Each option represents a different accounting concept, and you need to identify which one aligns with the definition of an asset.
+Step 2: Compare the given options to the definition of an asset.
+Eliminate options that do not align with the concept of a resource providing future economic benefits.

-Step 3: Eliminate incorrect options.
-For example, 'A reduction in the value of a company's equity due to expenses' refers to expenses, not assets.
-Similarly, 'A record of all transactions affecting a company's cash balance' refers to cash flow or bookkeeping, not assets.
-Lastly, 'An obligation arising from past events that will result in an outflow of resources' refers to liabilities, not assets.
+Step 3: Analyze the first option: 'An obligation arising from past events, the settlement of which is expected to result in an outflow of resources.'
+This describes a liability, not an asset.

 Watch next